Ensuring Your Safety

 Every clinical trial has a plan, called a protocol, describing what will happen in the study and why it is necessary.
 Before a trial begins, a committee reviews the protocol and approves it only if the clinical trial meets certain standards.

-At Dartmouth College, this group is called the Committee for the Protection of Human Subjects (CPHS).
+At Dartmouth-Hitchcock Health, this group is called the Human Research Protection Program (HRPP).
 The committee evaluates the scientific basis for the trial, the risks to participants, and the information participants receive.